sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-fax-service-faxunattend-routeprintername.md

 ms.technology: windows-oem
 ---

-# SendFaxes
+# RoutePrinterName

-`SendFaxes` specifies whether the fax service does or does not use a modem to send faxes.
-This applies to existing and new fax devices.
+`RoutePrinterName` specifies the printer to which the fax service automatically routes and prints incoming faxes.

 ## Values